 Many students start problem solving by trail and error.
-You would prefer that they try more efficient methods but as a first puzzle of this type trail and error is a good first step.
+You would prefer that they try more efficient methods but as this may be the first puzzle of this type they have encountered then trail and error may be a good first step.
 The helper page for each puzzle is intended for this purpose.
-They could put any three numbers that total 9 in the bottom row.
+Students could put any three numbers that total 9 in the bottom row.
 They could them use the other 3 numbers to find the correct groupings for the other two rows.